The Small Cyclades

 Beaches and trails

 The waters lapping the Small Cyclades are a knockout – for our money, Koufonisia has the best swim spots, but every island has rocky coves and sandy crescents that fringe crystal-clear water.
 Some are perfectly placed right in the main settlement (for example, on Donousa and Koufonisia), while others require a hike or a boat transfer.
-In July and August a local captain on each island offers boat transfers to idyllic beaches for a small charge, and may offer a cruise around the island to take in the sights.
-Walking is a key element of all Small Cyclades – roads are minimal, car rental is non-existent and there are no taxis.
+In July and August, a local captain on each island offers boat transfers to idyllic beaches for a small charge and may offer a cruise around the island to take in the sights.
+Walking is vital to all Small Cyclades – roads are minimal, car rental is non-existent, and there are no taxis.
 Accommodation owners will meet you at the port to transfer you and your luggage.
-Otherwise, scooters can be hired on Iraklia, bicycle rental is popular on Koufonisia, and a minibus usually runs along the main island road in Donousa during the summer.
-But it’s the walking trails that woo, and often their destinations are exquisite coves and stunning vistas of an island-dappled Aegean.
+Otherwise, scooters can be hired in Iraklia, bicycle rental is popular in Koufonisia, and a minibus usually runs along the main island road in Donousa during the summer.
+But it’s the walking trails that woo, and often, their destinations are exquisite coves and stunning vistas of an island-dappled Aegean.

 On Donousa, the sandy and secluded beach of Kendros lies 1.25km southeast of Stavros (the main settlement, where the ferry docks); it’s reached by a stepped track.
 Livadi, an hour’s hike further east, sees even fewer visitors.
-Inland there are still paths and tracks that lead into the hills to timeless little hamlets.
-Iraklia’s most interesting walking destination is the Cave of the Sacred Icon of Agios Giannis – an initial scramble through the entrance leads to a sequence of caves full of stalactites and stalagmites.
+Inland still paths and tracks lead into the hills to timeless little hamlets.
+Iraklia’s most exciting walking destination is the Cave of the Sacred Icon of Agios Giannis – an initial scramble through the entrance leads to a cave full of stalactites and stalagmites.
 The cave is about a two-hour walk (one way) from the port area on a signed path.